 In full disclosure, we interview investment and money experts all the time.
 An optimistic reader might even note that the above title itself allows that one-in-three professional portfolio managers do outperform broad-based index funds.
 Touché, friend!

 I’m not a gambling man, but if I was, I would gamble on the odds that are in my favor.
 What you do with your money is your own choice.
 Given that the overwhelming majority of my current investments are meant to support me in retirement, I have chosen to take the low-risk approach.
-Specifically, an index target date fund tied to my retirement age that I access through my employer’s investment offerings.
-However, index funds are now
+Specifically, an index target-date fund.

-Perhaps when I have big baller brand money to blow fast and lose even quicker, I may venture into riskier investments with higher chances for reward.
-To be clear — not including bitcoin — higher priced investments should pay off with higher returns (or losses), hence the term, “high-risk.”
+Perhaps when I have big baller brand money to blow fast and lose even quicker, I may venture into riskier investments with higher chances for a reward.
+To be clear — not including bitcoin — higher-priced investments should pay off with higher returns (or losses), hence the term, “high-risk.”
 Or, put simply: Go Big, or Go Home.

 An Investor Buys Stock to Produce Dependable Future Streams of Cash Returns and Capital Gains

 I am a simple investor.
 I don’t like investing in anything I can’t understand with a basic calculator or explain to myself in the mirror.
 I’m not trying to beat the stock market, and I’m perfectly content getting the exact same average returns as thousands of other investors.
 This is the personal investment strategy that works for me, and I completely made it up using nothing more than my opinions, reading a bunch of books, and relying on the advice of people I trust.
 Reading A Random Walk Down Wall Street only further solidified my belief that I’m on the right path.
 On the other hand, maybe you want to learn how to put six figures in your investment account in six months.
 I support you.